star-inc/lavateinn/README.md

 # Lævateinn (lavateinn)

-Tiny microservice framework with flexible.
+Tiny and flexible microservice framework for fast development.

 This is a microservice framework using Node.js + express.js,
 provides the tree to write your service with a tidy and clear structure of project.